zeroeightysix/KAMI/README.md

 ## A Minecraft utility mod for anarchy servers.

 The Forge 1.12.2 version is in slowed development.
-You can go to the `fabric-1.14` branch to see an actively developed Fabric version.
+You can go to the `fabric` branch to see an actively developed Fabric version.

 Please note Baritone is not included in 1.12.2 Forge.
 Get it [from here](https://github.com/cabaletta/baritone/releases).